Shillington and Stondon Federation - Equalities Statement

 Principles

 Principle 1.
 All learners are of equal value: We see all learners and potential learners, and their parents and carers as of equal value.
 We ensure that learners have access to reasonable adjustments so that they can achieve their potential.
-This can be achieved through differentiated resources or additional support.
-Specific examples include access to Chromebooks to learners who are challenged with their writing, enabling them to demonstrate their full capabilities.
-Devices were provided to those without them to enable access to remote learning through Covid lock-downs.
+This can be achieved through differentiated resources or additional support and are adopted as an everyday part of school life.
+Specific examples include appropriate placing of pupils with vision or hearing challenges in the classroom; use of weighted chairs, wobble cushions, desk slopes and movement breaks to facilitate learning for individual pupils.
+Different coloured book pages are available to assist with dyslexia etc, and background colour on computers changed as required.
+Sensory circuits (PE) are available at both schools to assist some pupils adopt the right frame of mind for.

 Principle 3.
 We foster positive attitudes and relationships, and a shared sense of cohesion and belonging.
 We strive to develop an understanding that although we are all unique and individual, we all have some commonality.
-Both schools promote a values-based education.
-It underpins our ethos, vision, policies and practice.
+Children are reminded of behavioural expectations of our values, with parents asked to reinforce behaviours at home.
+Our values underpin our ethos, vision, policies and practice.
 Adults consistently model excellent values towards each other and towards the children, and relationships between the children, and between children and staff, demonstrate complete tolerance.

 Any bullying or racist incidents, and how they are managed, are regularly reviewed by the Governing Board.

 Principle 5.
 We aim to reduce and remove inequalities and barriers that already exist.
-We work with a wide range of outside agencies to ensure that our families are able to access equality of provision.
-These agencies include: The Hearing Advisory Service, and Special Educational Needs and Disability provision from advisory teachers and physiotherapists.
+We work with a wide range of outside agencies, often via “Early Help” or the CBC’s “Local Offer”, to ensure that our families are able to access equality of provision.
+Pupil Premium and SEND money are directed, where appropriate for individual pupils, to access involvement in specialist projects or counselling.

 Principle 6.
 We consult and involve widely.
-We have close relationships with all parents, the village churches, other local schools, particularly within the Shefford and Stotfold cluster, and our neighbours.
+We have close relationships with all parents, the village churches (including assemblies led by a lay reader or parent vicar, when available), other local schools, particularly within the Shefford and Stotfold cluster, and our neighbours.
+The Ofsted parental survey completed last summer was positive.
+A further Parents/Carers survey will be completed in June 2023.
 We work with local clubs and providers, enabling sharing of facilities and promote their cause within our schools’ communities.
+Pupils are encouraged to participate in local community activities; significant numbers of pupils have been using the “Street App” during the 2022/23 academic year.

 Principle 7.
 Society as a whole should benefit.
 As a federation based on values, we encourage a wide range of charitable activities and causes including Chums (Bedfordshire mental health) and the Need project (local foodbanks).
-We support national and international charities, hold special assemblies (as appropriate) encouraging our pupils to develop an understanding of others’ needs and challenges, and offering opportunities for members of our federation community to “give” to others.
+We support national and international charities (eg Poppy Appeal, McMillan coffee morning), hold special assemblies (as appropriate) encouraging our pupils to develop an understanding of others’ needs and challenges, and offering opportunities for members of our federation community to “give” to others.

 This is an annual statement made on behalf of the Governing Board by the Headteacher.